michaeldzjap/waveplayer/README.md

 * `load()`

   Load an audio file from a URL and return a Promise which may be used to perform an action when the audio file has finished loading.

+* `interact(bool)`

+  Setter or getter for enabling/disabling mouse interaction with the waveform view.

+  ###### Arguments:
+  `bool` is an optional boolean value for determining whether mouse interaction with the waveform view should be enabled or disabled.

 * `isPlaying()`

-  Returns a bool indicating whether audio is currently playing or not.
+  Returns a boolean indicating whether audio is currently playing or not.

 * `on(topic, fn)`